shesh99999/livestreamcamera_app/README.md

-# Live Stream Camera for Play-Cricket
+# Live Stream Camera for Play-Cricket (Trial)

 [APK Download](https://github.com/shesh99999/livestreamcamera_app/releases/download/1.0.0/livestreamcamera.1.0.0.apk)
+Youtube video for setup coming soon.

 ## 1. Description
 The Live Stream Camera app enables UK Play-Cricket clubs to live stream their matches directly to YouTube, complete with score overlays.
 This unofficial app (currently in beta) aims to provide a free and accessible streaming solution for UK cricket clubs.
 It utilizes the phone's built-in camera and supports features like camera zoom.
 For optimal quality, high-end phones with 5G SIM support are recommended.